-By the end of the meeting the extent of work will generally be known and the Property Department will seek further authority if necessary and arrange for agreed works to be implemented.
-If there is likely to be major works the Property Manager, if not present at the initial meeting, will undertake a follow up inspection with the Rural Dean or Archdeacon in order to establish exactly what can be done as ingoing work and that which will need to wait for the next quinquennial.
-A copy of the Property Manager's file note will then be sent to the prospective occupier so that they are aware of the decisions made.
+By the end of the meeting the extent of work will generally be known.
+The Property Department will circulate a record of the proposed work, seek further authority if necessary and arrange for agreed works to be implemented.
+If significant works are required then a further inspection may be required with the Rural Dean or Archdeacon, and possible consideration required at an Archdeaconry Committee meeting in order to establish exactly what can be done as ingoing work and what may need to be deferred, possibly to the next quinquennial works.

 Internal decorations are the responsibility of the occupier, though any assistance from the PCC is usually gratefully received.
 The Diocese makes limited internal decoration grants available at 'ingoing' (see section 7 above).
+The Diocese may assist in arranging decorations work for the occupier if requested.

-Unless major ingoing work is envisaged, completion dates will normally 'dovetail' with licensing dates.
-If major work is involved the occupier will need to discuss with the Archdeacon the options available which may include, postponing the licensing, occupying another house as a temporary measure, or taking occupation of the clergy house with work unfinished.
+Unless major ingoing work is envisaged, works will normally 'dovetail' with removal and licensing dates and be completed prior to arrival of new occupiers.
+If major work is involved it may be necessary to discuss the options available which may include delaying the move and licensing, temporary alternative accommodation or taking occupation of the house with work unfinished.